daisukeiot/InnovateFPGA2021/DE10-Nano-Setup.md

 ![App 06](images/App-06.png)

+> [!CAUTION]
+> The reference application sends 2 telemetry messages every 10 seconds.
+You will hit daily quota of 8000 messages per day in 11 hours.
+> Please make sure you turn off the device or stop IoT Edge when you are not using it.
+>
+> To stop IoT Edge, run
+>
+> ```bash
+> iotedge system stop
+> ```

 ## Completed

 Congratulations!
 You are now connect to IoT Hub and you can deploy IoT Edge module to DE10-Nano.